Breinify/brein-api-library-javascript-browser/documentation/step-by-step.md

 ##### Using *bower* to download the library

-The library breinify-api.js can be easily integrated using
+The library breinify-api.js can be easily integrated using 1 of the following:

 ```bash
 bower install breinify/brein-api-library-javascript-browser